Tyil/school-2016-2017/ewrite/tutorial.md

 ```

 Everytime you want to update your system, you will have to do an `emerge --sync`
 to update the portage tree first.
-It is managed by `git`, which can bring some
+It is managed by [`git`][wikipedia-git], which
-side effects.
-The most notable one is that the tree will grow over time with old
+can bring some side effects.
+The most notable one is that the tree will grow
-commit data.
+over time with old commit data.
 If you wish to clean this up, simply
 `rm -rf /usr/portage/* && emerge --sync` to regenerate it from scratch

 #### Setting up your system settings